zackjmhx/Open-Vulkan-Game-Framework/README.md

+# NEW HOME

+The project is being rebuilt from the ground up over at https://gitlab.com/zackjmh/ThreadCore

 # Open-Vulkan-Game-Framework

 OVGF is meant, for now, to be a Vulkan based rapid prototyping tool to assist in game development.